 In recent years, NFL teams have been willing to hire head coaches who are younger and younger.
 If teams find a talented up-and-coming coach with a promising future, they would rather hire them a year or two early than miss out on them by being a year or two late.

-Entering the 2024 season, there were 15 head coaches who were 45 years old or younger.
+There were 15 head coaches age-45 or younger when the season started.
 Let’s break down this season’s youngest NFL coaches, followed by a look at the youngest head coaches in league history.
 Also, check out our full list of NFL head coaches by age.

 Who Are the Youngest Head Coaches in the NFL?